South Georgia and the South Sandwich Islands: 17th to 19th centuries

-The island of South Georgia was first sighted in 1675 by Anthony de la Roché, a London merchant and (despite his French name) an Englishman.
+The island of South Georgia was first sighted and visited in April 1675 by Anthony de la Roché, a London merchant and (despite his French name) an Englishman, who spent a fortnight in one of the island's bays.
 The island appeared as Roche Island on early maps.
-The commercial Spanish ship León, operating out of Saint-Malo sighted it on 28 June or 29 June 1756.
+The commercial Spanish ship León, operating out of Saint-Malo, sighted it on 28 June or 29 June 1756.

 James Cook circumnavigated the island in 1775 and made the first landing.
-He claimed the territory for the Kingdom of Great Britain, naming it the "Isle of Georgia" in honour of King George III of the United Kingdom.
+He claimed the territory for the Kingdom of Great Britain, naming it the "Isle of Georgia" in honour of King George III.
 British arrangements for the government of South Georgia were established under 1843 British letters patent.